 Agnomen positively identified as pertinent to Group F1: Sowney (Samhna?)

 R-L21 GROUP F2: SNP Sequence R-L21>DF13>Z253>A17>S856>S845

 The two members of this group match on 32/37 markers.
 Their mutations away from SWAMH are however consistent with those of other surnames seen in the subclade indicated by the above sequence.
 Confirmatory testing is desirable.

-SNP Z253, common to Groups F1 and F2, probably occurred over 2,500 years ago, and it is most unlikely that these subgroups share a common ancestor within the era of surnames.
+SNP Z253, common to all of R-L21 Group F, occurred about 4,000 years ago, so none of the subgroups share a common ancestor within the era of surnames.